Sam Mayer

 Accelerate Professional Talent Solutions

-Samuel Adam Mayer, born June 26, 2003, is an American professional stock car racing driver competing full-time in the NASCAR O’Reilly Auto Parts Series.
-He drives the No. 41 Chevrolet Camaro SS for the Haas Factory Team and has earned recognition as a two-time East Series champion and ARCA Menards Series titleholder.
-Mayer began racing go-karts at age four and quickly progressed through the ranks with multiple championships and race wins early in his career.
+Samuel Adam Mayer, born on June 26, 2003, is an American professional stock car racing driver from Franklin, Wisconsin.
+He competes full-time in the NASCAR O’Reilly Auto Parts Series, driving the No. 41 Chevrolet Camaro SS for Haas Factory Team.
+Over the past several seasons, Mayer has built a reputation as one of the most promising young talents in American motorsports, collecting championships and wins across multiple development and national series.

 Early Life and Background